nfernandes/morpheus/README.md

 ### Utils

 Extra functionalities that we can use as helpers for the controllers and that can be use in several controllers.
+This way, the funcionality is keep modular and the code becomes clean and simple.

-- reponse helper: Creating a standardized template for responses.
+- __reponse__: Creating a standardized template for responses.
 To guarantee that it is always sent the same type of structure in the response.
 Allows easier collaboration with other systems.

-- sender helper: Email/SMS sender functionality based on nodemailer/puretext respectively.
+- __sender__: Email/SMS sender functionality based on nodemailer/puretext respectively.
 Nodemailer was selected because it is a reliable service easy to use and to set up.
 A gmail test account was setup to send the emails.
 Consequently, the from email used by default is the created gmail.
 However, if we would have a mailchimp or AWS SMTP or other the from email could be configurable.
 In the sending functionality, promised were use to keep synchronism in the response to a client system or the user directly.

-- validator: Some functionalities using some pre-existent js validations and adding extra ones necessaries in the project context.
+- __validator__: Some functionalities using some pre-existent js validations and adding extra ones necessaries in the project context.

 Possible improvements